aggsakellariou/Battleship/README.md

-# Spaceship Game
+# Battleship Game

-A simple and fun spaceship game developed using Windows Forms (C#).
-The goal of the game is to control a spaceship, avoid obstacles, and aim for the highest score.
+A classic Battleship game implemented using Windows Forms (C#).
+The game allows players to place ships on a grid and engage in turn-based battles against an opponent.

 ## Table of Contents